pranjaladhi/coe-332/homework06/README.md

 The API is structured with two essential files *genes.py* and *Dockerfile*.
 The file *docker-compose.yml*, while not essential, can be utilized to run the program with preset configurations.

 ### [genes.py](https://github.com/pranjaladhi/coe-332/blob/main/homework06/genes.py)
 Processes all of the HTTP requests made to the API by the user.
-The functions within each route of the file return the requested data.
+The functions within each route of the file returns the requested data.

 ### [Dockerfile](https://github.com/pranjaladhi/coe-332/blob/main/homework06/Dockerfile)
 Contains important commands for building the image to run the API within a container.